 When you flip the tab to registered voters, the +/- on Obamacare deteriorates to 33/40, seven points underwater.
 A 40/33 issue isn’t an 80/20 issue, but it’s certainly one I’d feel comfortable running on.

 Then you hit the breakdowns by group, bearing in mind that these appear to be subsets of adults, rather than subsets of registered or likely voters.
 As noted, Obamacare is 11/70 with Republicans and 30/35 with independents.
 It’s 34/40 in the Midwest, which is chock full of purple states that have Senate and House races this year.
 And then you get to the people the Democrats would presumably bank on, and you see significant weakness.
 Obamacare is 57/12 with Democrats and 45/18 with moderate or conservative Democrats – that’s a lot of Democrats to be unhappy enough with the party’s signature domestic policy that they say it would negatively impact their vote.
 Losing almost 1 in 5 self-identified moderate or conservative Democrats on Election Day, whether they switch sides or more likely stay home, would be a bloodbath when they are already going to lose independents.
-And let’s not discuss unions.

 How about non-white voters?
 44/18.
-That’s right, among non-white respondents to the WaPo poll who said Obamacare would affect their vote, more than a quarter would be less likely to vote for a pro-Obamacare candidate – nearly a fifth of all non-white adults.
+That’s right, among non-white respondents to the WaPo poll who said Obamacare would affect their vote, more than a quarter would be less likely to vote for a pro-Obamacare candidate – nearly a fifth of all non-white voters.
 Among Hispanics, it’s 42/19.
 If I’m a Democratic strategist counting on these groups as core base voters, those are chilling numbers.
 (And note that the number for liberal Democrats is 75-1.
 Which suggests to me that most of the non-white respondents to this poll did not self-identify as liberal Democrats, an interesting finding in itself).

 All of this is only one poll, of course, but since it’s the entire basis for Beutler’s argument, it gives you a sense of how much straw-grasping is really involved here.
 If you can convince yourself that voter turnout doesn’t matter, and that Democrats didn’t really suffer in 2010 from their Obamacare votes, I guess you can convince yourself of almost anything.